What We do?

 Materials Zeitgeist: Biological Inspiration

 Traditional approaches to materials synthesis have largely relied on thermodynamic phases leading to static “condensed matter” structures, e.g., monolithic single crystals.
 Over the past several decades, these approaches have led to the development of a wide range of technologically useful materials including semiconducting, ferroelectric, non-linear optical, superconducting, and piezoelectric materials.
-Important as they are, the functions of these materials will ultimately be constrained by their dependence on time-invariant single length scales, e.g., the crystal unit cell dimensions.
-In contrast, many biological complex functional systems are heterogeneous mixtures of widely disparate building blocks, organized temporally over vastly different time scales and spatially through hierarchical length scales from nanometer to micrometer and above.
-They produce dynamic responsiveness by existing far from equilibrium, organizing themselves hierearchically and modularly into weakly-held networks of “interactomes,” harnessing energy from their environment, and accessing kinetic states in their free energy landscapes.
-This spatio-temporal mode of organization in biological systems – evident at the level of single proteins, supramolecular membranes, and beyond – produces a rich variety of complex functions.
+Important as they are, the functions of these materials will ultimately be constrained by their dependence on time-invariant single-length scales, e.g., the crystal unit cell dimensions.

 We assert that the creation of new materials capable of performing advanced functions, e.g., complex and co-operative processes for memory, self-replication, and self-repair, will ultimately rely upon understanding and controlling dynamic self-assembly in both natural and synthetic systems.
 Fundamental challenges to stably design such out-of-equilibrium structures are many: (1) how does one design a material system whose energy functional contains multiple minima?
 (2) how does one ensure that the accessible minima are roughly equivalent in energy allowing for dynamics through transitions between minima with weak interactions?
 (3) how can one fashion dissipative processes so as to achieve maximum regulation and structure evolution with minimal energy consumption?
-Such questions are not confined to particular examples found in living systems, such as membranes, but apply to biology at many levels of length and time scales.
-They thus provide a fundamental basis for developing design principles for dynamic self-assembling material systems.
-These considerations constitute a dominant intellectual and scientific framework of our efforts.
+These challenges and questions constitute the dominant intellectual and scientific framework of our efforts.